IDMNYU/IdeationPrototypingSpring19-Bennett/MidTermProject.md

 ### Deliverables (post under "midterm" by noon on March 3rd)

 * Develop visual research.
-Immerse yourself in the environment you are working in, to collect information.
+Immerse yourself in the environment you are working in, to collect information:

 1. Go to a physical location and sit there quietly for 30 minutes, making note of what you observe.
 Focus on your visual field, one spot at a time.
 Pay attention to details!
 How are people interacting?
 Notice facial expressions, gestures, and other nonverbal cues.
 2. Write down your observations, starting with the words "I wonder" (e.g., I notice children in the market looking after their siblings; I wonder if this is typical?)